iltommi/qdb-documentation/source/concepts/persistence.rst

 Entries are stored "as is", unmodified.
 The wrpme technology ensures that the most frequent entries stay in memory in a way that allows the serving of a very large amount of simultaneous requests (see :doc:`concurrency`).

 All entries are persisted to disk as they are added and updated.
-When a put or add request has been processed, it is guaranteed that the persistence layer has fully acknowledged the persistence request.
+When a put or add request has been processed, it is guaranteed that the persistence layer has fully acknowledged the modification.

 The persistence layer may compress data for efficiency purposes.
-This is transparent to the client.
+This is transparent to the client and never done to the detriment of performances.

 By default, the persistence layer uses a write cache to increase performance, but this can be disabled (see :doc:`../reference/wrpmed`).
-When the write cache is disabled, the server will not return from a put or update request until the entry has been actually persisted on disk.
+When the write cache is disabled, the server will not return from a put or update request until the entry is acknowledged by the file system.
 Eviction
 =====================================================